Aeron Headrest Comparison – Engineered Now versus Atlas

 Engineered Now had been around for almost a decade and was the first to release a fully adjustable mesh headrest for the Classic Aeron chairs.
 You can tell that the inventor is very concerned about the headrest’s durability, function and adjustability aspect.
 This matches the direction of how Aerons were designed, adaptable to fit most people.

-Atlas was released later by a couple of years, but one of its founders was known to work for Herman Miller’s design.
-Recently, they released a version with “suspension mesh” which now makes them a worthy competitor for Engineered Now.
+Atlas founder remarked that he uses to design for Herman Miller.
+The company was started later than Engineered Now and they have released a version with “suspension mesh” which now makes them a worthy competitor.
 The mesh used on their headrest is from the same supplier that supplies for the production of Aeron Chairs.
 Aesthetically, they should match very well since the material is the same.

 Size difference